data-weirdo/SKKU-Woo-codes/Stats/Timeseries Analysis/readme.md

     1. See plots and Select
       - Plot the ACF / PACF of raw data
       -> Choose a lot of possible selection that seems reasonable
-      -> fit the arma model
+      -> fit the arma modelS
       -> test (diagnostics)
       -> Choose the most plausible model among models that looks reasonable in several tests.